nicolegooden/potter/README.md

 ### Tech

-This application was developed with React, React Router, and Asynchronous JavaScript for network requests to the [Potter API](https://www.potterapi.com/).
+Frontend: This application was developed with React, React Router, and Asynchronous JavaScript for network requests to a custom API.
 Dynamic routing was implemented in order to determine the render for the house details view and the character details view.
-Testing was supported by React Testing Library, Jest, and Node.
+Testing was supported by React Testing Library and Jest.

+Backend:

+A [third party API](https://www.potterapi.com/) was initially connected to support the frontend requests, but authorization has since failed.
+In order to maintain this project, a custom backend was built by the owner.

+This application was supported by a server developed via Node.js, Express, PostgreSQL, and Knex for querying the database.
+All endpoints, or route handlers, have been established by Express.
+Knex was responsible for migrations (creating tables in PostgreSQL database), seeding data (setting data per table), and querying the local database for matches requested through endpoints.
+This process relied heavily on backend JavaScript.

+Learn more about the [Potter Server](https://github.com/nicolegooden/potter-server).

 ### Installation